 When do I need a filming permit?

-You need to apply for a permit to film if you wish to use Yarra City's roadways, parks and gardens, sporting grounds, footpaths and laneways to facilitate your film shoot.
+You need to apply for a permit to film if you wish to use Yarra's roads, parks and gardens, sporting grounds, footpaths or laneways to facilitate your film shoot.

 What is commercial filming?

 Commercial filming includes still photography, television, feature films, advertising and television commercials, documentaries and music videos.

 All commercial filming activities are required to apply for a permit.

 What is a major impact filming activity?